Shamanic mysticism, ayahuasca and yoga in Cusco, Peru (November 25 – December 6, 2017)

 Our final destination will in Cusco, so that the beginning of your travel home the next day is an easy and restful one.

-The Living Project’s trip to Peru will be an absolutely transformative journey to a magical and sacred land; a place steeped in tradition, spirit, wisdom, and mystery.
+The Living Project’s trip to Peru will be a transformative journey to a magical and sacred land; a place steeped in tradition, spirit, wisdom, and mystery: a once in a lifetime adventure that you will you will never forget!

 The Source, Peru has been voted the #1 accommodation for the Sacred Valley on Trip Advisor.